meilisearch/specifications/text/0174-metrics-api.md

 ### 3.1.
 Activating the feature

 By default, the `/metrics` endpoint is not accessible.
-To activate it, the `--enable-metrics-route` CLI option or `MEILI_ENABLE_METRICS_ROUTE` env var must be specified at launch.
+To activate it, the `--experimental-enable-metrics` CLI option or `MEILI_EXPERIMENTAL_ENABLE_METRICS` env var must be specified at launch.
 See [Instance Options](0119-instance-options.md)

 ### 3.2. `metrics` API resource definition